MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-external-provider.md

    * File *custom_hcv.py* contains a HashiCorp Vault example

    > [!CAUTION]
-   > Don't change the function contracts or signatures, as those are the integration points.
-Change only the function implementations if needed.
+   > Don't change the function contracts or signatures, which are the integration points.
+Change only the function implementations, if needed.

 1. Name the file you're creating from the template above accordingly.
 For example, save *custom_softhsm.py* as *my_custom_integration_v1.py* and then perform your customizations.
 This approach is important for the next step.
-1. *app.py* is the entry point that will load the application, understand it completely before deploying.
+1. *app.py* is the entry point that will load the application.
 In this file, you're required to change line 11 to point to the custom file name without the .py extension from the previous step.
-Per example above, change:
+Per the example above, change:

     ```python
     ...